PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Judge Selection and Error Rates

 \subsection{Judge Selection Process}

-To select an appropriate judge model, we compared several candidate models using a human-curated set of 50 samples from the \textit{cross-domain} leakage category.
-Each example consists of $(M, q, y_M, s^*)$ where $y_M$ is the memory-augmented response and $s^* \in \{1,\dots,5\}$ is the ground-truth score using the median human evaluation.
+To select an appropriate judge model, we compared several candidate models using human-curated validation sets.
+For cross-domain leakage, we used a set of 50 samples.
+Each example consists of $(M, q, y_M, s^*)$, where $y_M$ is the memory-augmented response and $s^* \in \{1,\dots,5\}$ is the ground-truth score given by the median human evaluation.

 Candidate judge models were prompted to score the same set of examples with temperature set to zero.
-The Quadratic Weighted Kappa (QWK) was used to measure inter-annotator agreement while accounting for the ordinal nature of the 5-point scale.
-As a baseline for determining a good judge, we computed the pairwise QWK between human evaluators, establishing a mean inter-human QWK of $0.59$ with a maximum of $0.70$.
+We use exact-match accuracy, one-off accuracy, and Quadratic Weighted Kappa (QWK) to measure agreement with human judgments.
+QWK is especially appropriate because it accounts for the ordinal structure of the 5-point scale.
+As a human baseline, we computed pairwise QWK between human evaluators, obtaining a mean inter-human QWK of $0.59$ with a maximum of $0.70$.

-We opted to consider open-weights models as they ensure long term sustainability of the benchmark due to accessibility, cost, and ability to be self-hosted.
-Among the candidates, Kimi-K2-Thinking achieved the highest accuracy of $0.56$ and a QWK of $0.687$.
+We prioritized open-weights judges because they improve the long-term sustainability of the benchmark: they are more accessible, lower cost, and can be self-hosted.
+Among the candidate judges, Kimi-K2-Thinking achieved the best exact-match accuracy while remaining strongly aligned with human judgments.
+On the cross-domain validation set, Kimi-K2-Thinking achieved accuracy of $0.56$ and QWK of $0.687$.

-We repeated the same judge selection protocol for the \textit{Sycophancy} category using a human-curated set of 40 samples, obtaining a mean inter-human QWK of $0.56$ (min $0.42$, max $0.69$).
-On this set, Kimi-K2-Thinking achieved a QWK of $0.66$, indicating substantially better alignment with human judgments than the inter-human baseline.
+We repeated the same judge selection protocol for the \textit{Sycophancy} category using a human-curated set of 40 samples, obtaining a mean inter-human QWK of $0.56$ with minimum $0.42$ and maximum $0.69$.
+On this set, Kimi-K2-Thinking achieved QWK of $0.66$, indicating alignment with human judgments comparable to or stronger than the inter-human baseline.
+We also repeated the protocol for the \textit{Beneficial} category using a human-curated set of 40 samples.
+On this set, Kimi-K2-Thinking achieved QWK of $0.62$ and exact agreement of $80\%$ with the median human score.

-We repeated the same judge selection protocol for the \textit{Beneficial} category using a human-curated set of 40 samples.
-On this set, Kimi-K2-Thinking achieved a QWK of $0.62$ and exact agreement rate of 80\% with median human score.
+Our conclusions are not highly sensitive to the specific judge choice.
+Table~\ref{tab:judge_selection_robustness} shows that the top-performing judges are close: exact-match accuracy ranges from $0.54$ to $0.58$, and one-off accuracy ranges from $0.92$ to $0.94$.
+Thus, while we select Kimi-K2-Thinking because it provides the best exact-match accuracy while being open-weights, switching among the strongest judges would not change the macro-level conclusions.